mariobox/mariosanchez.org/content/post/vps.md

 ---
 title: "Moving My Site to a Digital Ocean VPS"
-description: Summary of the process to set up a virtual private server at Digital Ocean, and deploy a website.
+description: Summary of the process to set up a virtual private server at Digital Ocean, and deploy a website
 date: 2017-06-18
 ---